jagadeeshreddy561/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 ```
+step 1: Start

-1.Import the required library and read the dataframe.
+step 2: Import the required library and read the dataframe.

-2.Write a function computeCost to generate the cost function.
+step 3: Write a function computeCost to generate the cost function.

-3.Perform iterations og gradient steps with learning rate.
+step 4: Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+step 5: Plot the Cost function using Gradient Descent and generate the required graph.

+step 6: End
 ```
 ## Program:
 Program to implement the linear regression using gradient descent.